Mendiak/pulse.roots/README.md

-# SonicRoots: Electronic Music Styles Tree
+# PulseRoots: Electronic Music Styles Tree

-SonicRoots is an interactive visualization of electronic music genres and subgenres, presented as a hierarchical tree structure.
+PulseRoots is an interactive visualization of electronic music genres and subgenres, presented as a hierarchical tree structure.
 This project aims to educate and entertain music enthusiasts by showcasing the diverse world of electronic music.

 ## Features